 We are party to employment agreements with each of Joseph A. Boshart and Emil Hensel, pursuant to which Mr. Boshart serves as our President and Chief Executive Officer and Mr. Hensel serves as our Chief Financial Officer.
 The initial term of each agreement expired on July 29, 2002.
 Upon expiration of such initial term, each agreement automatically renewed for a one-year term, and will continue to renew for successive one-year terms unless prior to the end of such renewal term either party has given at least 90 days' prior written notice of its intention not to renew the agreement.
 Messrs.
-Boshart and Hensel currently receive annual base salaries of \$484,000 and \$330,750, respectively.
+Boshart and Hensel currently receive annual base salaries of \$508,200 and \$347,287, respectively.
 These salaries are subject to an annual review by the Compensation Committee of the Board of Directors, and each of Messrs.
 Boshart and Hensel is eligible to receive an annual bonus.
 Messrs.
 Boshart and Hensel are eligible to participate in all benefit plans and fringe benefit arrangements available to our senior executives.
 If either executive's employment is terminated without cause, the executive will be entitled to the greater of (x) base salary, for the balance of the renewal term, certain other benefits provided in the agreement and bonus for the fiscal year in which termination occurs or (y) one year's base salary in effect as of the date of termination.
 Each of Messrs.
 Boshart and Hensel is subject to a two-year post-termination noncompetition covenant.
-However, if either executive's base salary, bonus and other benefits provided in the agreement for the term of the noncompetition covenant.
+However, if either executive's employment is terminated without cause, then the non-competition agreement will be effective only if we continue to pay the executive's base salary, bonus and other benefits provided in the agreement for the term of the noncompetition covenant.
 We are permitted to terminate the noncompetition covenant, and related payments, upon 30 days' prior written notice.